JStefanik9631/theros/content/Theros Campaign 1/DM Notes/Divine Schemes.md

 |                 |        |                |

-Lightbringer? add to akros maybe
+Lightbringer? add to akros maybe.
+Make an emissary from a sorcerer family

 Currently, the monarchy is in a state of turmoil.
 King Anax has died, and his wife, Queen Cymede, has disappeared.
 An oracle of Keranos, the queen is said to have transformed into a pillar of fire and vanished into the wind, but until her death is certain, the lektoi are reluctant to name a new monarch.
 Anax and Cymede have no children, so the king’s niece, Taranika, acts as regent, attempting to guide the polis through what is sure to be a difficult transition.